-Finally, we also consider equally weighted forecasts (equal) where we set the weight attached to each model to $w{i,t,h} = 1/N$ in equation (17).
-In fact, such a simple combination of forecasts is commonly used, see e.g. Timmermann (2006), Stock and Watson (2006), Clark and McCracken (2010) and Baumeister and Kilian (2015), and is often found to outperform more sophisticated adaptive forecast combination methods.
-This result is often referred to as the forecast combination puzzle.
+Finally, we also consider equally weighted forecasts (equal) where we set the weight attached to each model to $w{i,t,h} = 1/N$ in Equation (17).
+In fact, such a simple combination of forecasts is commonly used, see, for example, Timmermann (2006), Stock and Watson (2006), Clark and McCracken (2010) and Baumeister and Kilian (2015), and is often found to outperform more sophisticated adaptive forecast combination methods.